axingjia/Journey_To_Data_Structure/README.md

 MY: check Cracking the Coding Interview, red black tree is included.
 The rotation and color change don't make sense to me.

 page 463

+* key: the rotation maintain the binary search tree property.
+MY: That's why this is how it is rotated

+MY: 42 minutes into MIT course, finally understanding the rotation

+* insertion sometimes need 1. a recoloring->2. rotate right(To make it straighter from the root node)->3. rotate left
+* always 2 rotation will suffice
+* there are 6 cases

+* Spent 2 hour to figure out the tree rotation algorithm.
+It's basically finding out what links are broken and what links are rebuilt to figure out the most efficient way to do this in 2 different cases
+* another half an hour, figure out the whole red-black tree insertion algorithm